Recollections: A Long Walk

 My love of walking is in my DNA, I guess.
 The same way that love of a humming engine was in Dad’s.

 We drain the oil pan.
-I take it to a waiting recycling barrel.
+I take the used oil to a recycling barrel.
 Dad hands me the five-quart oil can to be filled from the new-oil barrel across the shop next to the restroom.
 I go.
 I fill it.
 The oil is transferred to the Ford engine.

 “Let’s top this sucker off just a little, I think it wants another half pint.”
 That’s his polite way of saying that I’d not filled the can.
 I sulk back to the new-oil barrel.